dpointer80906/x-inference/README.md

 ```
 10000000 => 01100100
 ```
 if the bits are representing ABCDEFGH from left to right.
+I understand rule execution order is important, so maybe the second form is not so useful.
+Unless I could impose an ordering on processing?
+Experimentation is needed.
+Whole heap o' tradeoffs already.